KenT2/tboplayer/README.md

 * `Playlist` - save the current playlist or open a saved one or load youtube playlist

-* `OMX` - display the track information for the last played track (needs to be enabled in options)
+* `OMX` - display the track information for the last played track

 * `Options` -